Everything You Need To Know About A Dog’s Mouth

 How To Clean A Dog’s Teeth

-The key to avoiding teeth and gum occasional issues in your dog’s mouth is by caring for it as you would your own.
-Dogs get plaque build-up just like we do, so they need to have their teeth brushed too.
-In order to help your dog live a happy and full life, cleaning their teeth regularly is imperative.
+The key to avoiding occasional teeth and gum issues in your dog’s mouth is regular care.
+Dogs get plaque build-up just like we do, so they need to have their teeth brushed, too.
+To help your dog live a happy and full life, cleaning their teeth regularly is imperative.

-You should brush your dog’s teeth two/three times a week with a dog enzymatic toothpaste and use dental mouthwash every day.
+You should brush your dog’s teeth at least 2-3 times a week with a dog toothpaste.
 Do not use human toothpaste on dogs, as it may contain ingredients that are harmful and toxic to dogs (such as artificial sweeteners or foaming agents).

 a red, white and blue infographic detailing how to brush a dog's teeth

 PetLab Co.
-Pro Tip: It’s important to take your dog to the vet for a deep tooth clean at least once a year, preferably twice.
+Pro Tip: It’s important to take your dog to the vet for a deep teeth cleaning at least once a year, preferably twice.
 These visits also give your vet a chance to do a thorough check, enabling them to spot and respond to any issues before they become big (and expensive!) problems.

 Sources